Gijs6/school.gijs6.nl/site/6VWO/TW1/entl_literatuur.md

 ## Désirée's Baby

 **Désirée's Baby**, written by Kate Chopin in 1893, follows a woman who is rejected by her husband after their baby appears to have Black ancestry.
-The story is set on a Louisiana plantation before the American Civil War and explores themes of racial identity and prejudice.
+The story is set on a Louisiana plantation before the American Civil War.

 ### Historical context